insideout10/wordlift-docs/docs/key-concepts.rst

 Vocabulary
 _____________
 A **vocabulary** is a collection of things (or entities in our case).
-In WordLift users can create their own custom vocabulary by creating entities and describing their properties (i.e. [Europe Day] is held on 9 May and celebrates peace and unity in Europe).
-These entities might already exists in publicly available sources like Wikipedia and Freebase.
+In WordLift users can create their own custom vocabulary by creating entities and describing their properties (i.e. *[Europe Day]* is held on 9 May and celebrates peace and unity in Europe).
+These entities might already exist in publicly available sources like Wikipedia and Freebase.
 In this case WordLift provides a list of suggested entities that can be *linked* to (or reconciled with).
-When we link entities WordLift uses the ```owl:sameAs <http://www.w3.org/TR/owl-ref/#sameAs-def>`_`` property and this means that we're talking about the same *thing* (both entities share the same "identity");yes, I'm talking about that same [Europe Day] that Freebase describes at the URI http://www.freebase.com/m/04f6ymq.
+When we link entities WordLift uses the ``owl:sameAs``  (`more details here <http://www.w3.org/TR/owl-ref/#sameAs-def>`_) property and this means that we're talking about the same *thing* (both entities share the same "identity").
+Yes, I'm talking about that same *[Europe Day]* that Freebase describes with machine id `m/04f6ymq <http://www.freebase.com/m/04f6ymq>`_.
 This linking process is also called reconciliation or disambiguation.

 Knowledge Graph
 _____________
 A **knowledge graph** is a network of all kind of entities that are relevant to a specific domain or to an organization.
-They are not limited to abstract concepts and relations (as with a vocabulary) but also contain the instances of things.
+They are not limited to abstract concepts and relations (as with a vocabulary) but also contain the instances of the things they describe.

-Using WordLift as new entities are added in the vocabulary, properties for these entities are populated using the *ease-to-use* WordPress editing interfaces and new posts are enriched with these entities a knowledge graph is created as RDF Graph in the cloud.
+Using WordLift as new entities are added in the vocabulary, properties for these entities are populated using the *ease-to-use* WordPress editing interfaces and new posts are enriched with these entities a knowledge graph is created and published as RDF graph the cloud.

 RDF
 _____________